webix-hub/docs/data/desktop/progress.md

 Overlay box is provided by Webix [OverlayBox](api/refs/overlaybox.md) module and allows creating placeholders for data components.

-The module needs to be inluded into the component:
+The module needs to be included into the component:

 ~~~js
 webix.extend($$("list1"), webix.OverlayBox);